-Course Title Year 10 Business Studies Year 10 Design & Visual Communications (Graphics) Year 10 Digital Technology Entry No previous experience required.
+Course Title Year 10 Commerce Year 10 Design & Visual Communications (Graphics) Year 10 Digital Technology Entry No previous experience required.
 No previous experience necessary.
-Any Course Description What is/makes an entrepreneur Resources and adding value Marketing mix (4P's) Market Day and Business Plan Circular flow of income Disputes Tribunal Personal budgeting Finance / Accounts basics This course prepares students to take NCEA Level 1 in Design and Visual Communications.
-Students will learn techniques in freehand sketching, rendering and computer aided design.
-Students will engage in the design process where they research design movements to incorporate into their work.
+Any Year 9 Technology course.
+Course Description What is/makes an entrepreneur Resources and adding value Marketing mix (4P's) Market Day and Business Plan Circular flow of income Disputes Tribunal Personal budgeting Finance / Accounts basics This course prepares students to take NCEA Level 1 in Design and Visual Communications.
+Students will learn techniques in freehand sketching and rendering.
+Students will engage in the design process where they research design elements to incorporate into their work.
 In Year 10 students cover a wide range of areas.
-As part of preparing for Media Studies, students learn how to develop websites, design their own graphics images and use desktop publishing software.
-As part of preparing for Programming and Computer Science, students learn to programme games using Scratch, and use Python to write simple programmes and create their own movie database.
-Contact Mrs R. Baker Mr M. North Mr M. North
+As part of preparing for Media Studies, students learn how to develop websites, design their own graphics images and edit videos.
+As part of preparing for Programming and Computer Science, students learn to program games, design and develop laser cut articles and do 3D printing.
+Contact Mrs R. Baker Mr L. Dainty Mr L. Dainty

-Course Title Year 10 Drama Year 10 Food Technology Year 10 Hard Materials Technology Entry Year 9 Drama is preferred but not essential.
+Course Title Year 10 Drama Year 10 Food Technology Year 10 French Entry Year 9 Drama is preferred but not essential.
 Students need to have a positive attitude and a willingness to work in groups.
 Some out of class rehearsal will be required.
 Students should have achieved at the expected level in Year 9, as indicated in their subject report.
 Students need to be aware that half the lessons each week involve written work.
-They must also be prepared to bring the required ingredients to practical classes.
-Students should have completed a Year 9 workshop based Technology course to a reasonable standard.
+This option may be taken by any student who has shown reasonable aptitude and interest in Year 7, 8 and/or 9.
 Course Description Drama enables us to understand ourselves, the people around us and the world in which we live.
 This course will give students opportunities to develop their confidence and creativity through performance and production.
-The units explore and develop: Character work: Create a character through a scripted production Devising: Creating original work using drama processes and conventions Acting Techniques: Explore acting techniques and compare theatrical styles of melodrama and realism Comedia dell'arte with mask making.
-Production: Carry out a production role.
+The units explore and develop: Character work: Create a character through a scripted production Devising: Creating original work using drama processes and conventions Acting Techniques: Explore acting techniques and compare theatrical styles Production: Carry out a production role.
 E.g. Lighting, Sound, Stage Management, Costume, Make-up Stage craft: Creating a set/prop making (groups).
 Learning lighting basics, lighting a play, planning lighting This course is designed to prepare students for NCEA Level 1 Hospitality.
-Each week will include practical foods work in addition to research, planning and knowledge based activities.
+Each week will include practical food work in addition to research, planning and knowledge based activities.
 Topics covered will include food safety, nutrition, specific food studies, and produce development and promotion.
-This is a full year course with time spent in both Wood based and Metal based workshops.
-Students will be in a position to increase their skills, theory and related studies to prepare themselves for Year 11.
-Students will be involved in designing and making a range of products from letter boxes, small tables and a hunting knife.
-There will be a fee to cover the cost of take home materials used by the student on this course.
-Contact Mrs R. Clist Miss K. Meachin Mr M. North
+Year 10 French focuses on increasing vocabulary and grammar knowledge to be able to apply to listening, speaking, reading and writing topics.
+Students will learn how to use familiar language with more flexibility and be able to understand new vocabulary from its context.
+The expectation is that students will have a language level that will allow them to cope with routine situations in French speaking countries or with French speakers in New Zealand.
+Year 10 French will also cover the French speaking cultures more deeply as customs and beliefs of a culture are a main part of learning a language.
+Contact Mrs K. Reynolds Miss K. Meachin Miss T. Fonseca